dmx-systems/dmx-documentation/docs/devel.rst

     INFO: ### Launching webclient (url="http://localhost:8080/de.deepamehta.webclient/") ABORTED -- already launched
     ...

-When you type again ``lb`` in the DMX terminal you'll see the //DMX Tagging// plugin now appears in the list of activated bundles:
+When you type again ``lb`` in the DMX terminal you'll see the *DMX Tagging* plugin now appears in the list of activated bundles:

 .. code-block:: text